hgraca/arkitect/README.md

 # Available rules

-**Hint**: If you want to test how a Rule work, you can use the command like `phparkitect debug:expression <RuleName> <arguments>` to check which class satisfy the rule in your current folder.
+**Hint**: If you want to test how a Rule work, you can use the command like `archcheck debug:expression <RuleName> <arguments>` to check which class satisfy the rule in your current folder.

-For example: `phparkitect debug:expression ResideInOneOfTheseNamespaces App`
+For example: `archcheck debug:expression ResideInOneOfTheseNamespaces App`

 ---